jasminepvo/100devs/journal.md

 • Wow, the modern Javascript for dinosaurs was amazing.
 It explained everything that I've been questioning so well.
 From what npn does, what is node, gives you ideas on the different frameworks and how they work.. seeing how everything evolved since javascript first came out to now with dependencies and just bascially shortcuts to the workflow.
 SO COOL!

+• First off, Scrimba is AWESOME platform!
+Second, React is SO COOL AND FUN.
+Joining HTML/Javscript together is just.. chefs kiss but also genius level 100000🤯 I'm having so much fun pausing and coding along.
+I'm getting it super quick too, ugh I love it!
+I'm glad I took the time to build my strong foundation in HTML/CSS/Javascript though.

 ---

 <!-- TEMPLATE